 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-Scans that directly expose the fetus (such as CT of the abdomen or pelvis) may require prior approval by a radiologist.
-A fetal dose calculation by a qualified medical physicist may be provided after the scan.
+Imaging procedures that directly expose the fetus to radiation (such as CT of the abdomen or pelvis) may require prior approval by a radiologist.
+A fetal radiation dose calculation by a qualified medical physicist may be provided after the scan.
 Radiologists and technologists work together to minimize the radiation dose to the fetus.
 This includes using alternate imaging modalities (such as MRI and ultrasound) and other imaging systems that may expose the fetus to a lower dose.

-Many CT scans do not directly expose the developing fetus, such as:
+Many CT scans do not directly expose the developing fetus to radiation, such as:

 There is some scatter radiation, which are x-rays that deflect off tissue in your body and bounce through the body.
 These scatter x-rays can make it to the fetus, but there are not very many of them.
 The amount of scatter exposing the fetus depends on how close the fetus is to the scan region.